whlapinel/course-manager/issues.md

 ## Pending

-- (major) under certain conditions, have to generate site a second or third time for slides to show up. suspect there's an issue with the files modification times falsely reporting no changes

 - (major) if there's a lesson on 2 dates, bumping that date left or right on the calendar page will bump BOTH instances, not just the one that's clicked on.

 - (major) forgot to add ON CASCADE DELETE to assessments.lesson_id column